How to Start an LLC in Hawaii

 Here’s the information you must list on the Articles of Organization.

-• Company name.
-Include an indicator like“limited liability company,” “LLC,” or “L.L.C.”
+Company name: Include an indicator like limited liability company or LLC.

-• Duration.
-If relevant, list an end date for your LLC.
-But most LLCs put “At will” to maintain flexibility.
+Duration: If relevant, list an end date for your LLC.
+But most LLCs select at will to maintain flexibility.

 It costs $51 to file Articles of Organization for a Hawaii LLC.

-Regular filings are processed within 3 to 5 days, while expedited filings only take 1 day.
+Regular filings are processed within three to five days, while expedited filings only take one day.
 Filing online is quicker than filing by mail.

 You can file online, by mail, by fax, by e-mail, or in-person.